garrettreed/dnd-character-generator/readme.md

     GP: 428

+To cherrypick four characters:

+    $ ./dnd.rb chars -c 4

-To get a sheet of characters, run
+To get a sheet of four characters, run

-    $ ./dnd.rb sheet 4
+    $ ./dnd.rb sheet 1

 and you'll get an HTML file named `sheets/char-sheets-1.html`, which will look like [this][look].
 You can then print that file to [a PDF][pdf], print that PDF to paper, chop that paper up, and you'll be good to go.